Memberships in Professional Organizations UPPS

 01. POLICY STATEMENTS

-01.02 University funds may only pay for membership in professional organizations recognized as such in the higher education field, academic discipline, or a related area of university employment.
+01.02 University funds may only pay for memberships in professional organizations recognized as such in the higher education field, academic discipline, or a related area of university employment.
 University funds, from any source (educational and general, auxiliary, designated, and restricted) may pay for institutional or individual memberships in professional organizations if the requirements of Sections 01.03 and 01.04 are met.
-Additionally, the funding source must approve use of externally-funded grant monies for membership in professional organizations.
+Additionally, the funding source must approve use of externally-funded grant monies for memberships in professional organizations.

 a. the agency has specific or implied statutory authority for the payment;

 b. the payment would serve a proper public purpose; and

 c. the agency would receive adequate consideration in exchange for the payment.